Table of Contents

 The uploaded file is displayed in the view by generating its URL using the storage facade.
 This allows users to see the files they have uploaded.

-This setup lets you handle file uploads efficiently and securely within your Laravel website.
-But if you need to write complex logic and maintain large file uploads, consider hiring Laravel developers.
+With this setup, you can handle file uploads efficiently and securely within your Laravel website.
+But if you want help with custom, complex logic for your website, hiring our dedicated Laravel development company would be more suitable.

 Laravel Issues with File Upload and Their Fixes